JiaweiZhuang/cubedsphere/README.rst

 CubedSphere: Cubed-Sphere data processing with xarray
 =====================================================

-**This package is still under initial development, not ready for public use.**

 **CubedSphere** is an xarray_-based package for processing the `Cubed-Sphere <http://acmg.seas.harvard.edu/geos/cubed_sphere.html>`_ data from
 `GFDL-FV3 <https://www.gfdl.noaa.gov/fv3/>`_ and